 Custom Designed Solution

 Each Push-Pull system is specifically designed based on your facility’s layout and operations.
-Applications, manufacturing processes, operational procedures, as well as existing ventilation and air flow currents, volume, and more are all taken into account.
-This attention to detail ensures and optimal, effective solution to control welding fumes.
+Applications, manufacturing processes, operational procedures, as well as existing ventilation and airflow currents, volume, and more are all taken into account.
+This attention to detail ensures an optimal, effective solution to control welding fumes.

 4-Stage Efficient System

 The Push-Pull system operates in four stages:

 1. Extraction – As welding fumes rise, an outlet duct pushes the smoke towards an inlet duct.
 This occurs in a controlled manner.

 2. Filtration – The contaminated air is pulled through the extraction duct and into a self-cleaning filtration unit.
 Contaminants in the air are collected on filter media, which is automatically cleaned periodically with a pneumatic system.
 Captured particulates fall into a collection container at the bottom of the unit, and can be easily emptied.

 3. Fan – Continuous extraction (pulling), filtration, and recirculation (pushing) process is generated by a fan unit that is specifically sized for your system needs.